LeviKuhaulua/Coding-Notes/Programming Languages/C# and Unity/Movement/README.md

     - c.
 Add Bindings
 <br>

-Please use the following video as a guide to how [Action Maps](https://www.youtube.com/watch?v=xrLlZ1mHCTA)
+Please use the following video as a guide to how [Action Maps](https://www.youtube.com/watch?v=xrLlZ1mHCTA) work.

 <br>